QYLexpired/Asri-enhance/README.md

 - Slash menu arrow-key navigation
 - Typewriter Mode
 - List Bullet Lines
+- Vertical Tab (cannot be enabled simultaneously with Top Bar Fusion+; only affects the tab bar in the top-left corner)
 ### Theme Detail Adjustments
 Detail adjustments tuned to the Asri theme's style
 - Sidebar Top Sticky: removes the sidebar top collapse/expand animation so the top area stays visible